 Third party cookies are set by a domain other than the one visited by the user.
 We use these cookies for our work with third party organizations to allow us to understand the journey that our visitors take to get to our website.

 You can change your settings on your browser to prevent cookies from being stored on your computer or mobile device without explicit consent.
-Your browser's ‘help’ section will normally provide details on how to manage the cookie settings.
-You can also learn more about tailored online ads and your choices to opt out of them.

 What cookies do we use?

 Google Analytics - Performance - https://policies.google.com/privacy?hl=en-GB Google Analytics is a web analytics service provided by Google that enables us to measure how people use our website using cookies.
 We use this information to improve our website experience for website visitors and to measure the effectiveness of our online advertising.

 _utma _utmc, _utmz, _ga, _gid, UULE, DV, _gcl_au, _dc_gtm_UA